News Explorer

 Click on the device type below to read more.

-• Move a subscription:
+• Move a feed:

-1. Select a feed subscription in the sidebar.
+1. Select a feed in the sidebar.

 3. Release the mouse button.

-• Sort subscriptions within a folder:
+• Sort feeds within a folder:

 1. Select a folder in the sidebar.